bjornmeansbear/lectureScripts/ClimateDesigners.md

 Responsibility of design when talking about Climate Change? the climate crisis?

-What can you do without quiting your job? / "I'm aware, but I can't do this at my job..." / You want to do something, not quit your career; so what makes a big impact...
+What can you do without quiting your job? / "I'm aware, but I can't do this at my job…" / You want to do something, not quit your career; so what makes a big impact…

-Ideologies; the status quo as an ideolgoy...
+Ideologies; the status quo as an ideolgoy…

 take risks and be bold